tusharkhatriofficial/pythonfunctions/index.md

 ## Arguments

 Information can be passed into  functions as arguments.
 Arguments are specified after the function name inside the parenthesis.
-You can add as many arguments as you want, just seperate them with a comma.
+You can add as many arguments as you want, just separate them with a comma.

 ### Example